-Buying a short-term health plan in West Virginia
+Short-term health plans in West Virginia

 - West Virginia defers to federal rules for the maximum duration of short-term health plans.

 The state passed legislation (SB273) in 2018 designed to reduce opioid utilization, and the Office of the Insurance Commissioner confirmed that the insurance-related provisions of that bill do apply to short-term plans.

-- Everest Prime
+- Everest Reinsurance

 - Golden Rule (UnitedHealthcare)

-- Independence American Life
+- Independence American Insurance Company

 - National General